Audio-Solutions/pulse-visualizer/README.md

 The installation will automatically:
 - Install the executable to `/usr/local/bin/Pulse`
-- Set up user configuration in `~/.config/pulse-visualizer/`
-- Install themes to `~/.config/pulse-visualizer/themes/`
+- Install system files to `/usr/local/share/pulse-visualizer/`
 - Create desktop integration and man page

+On first run, the application will automatically copy configuration files from the system installation to `~/.config/pulse-visualizer/` if they don't already exist.

 > **Note:**
 > 1. Select the audio backend in your config: `"audio.engine": "pulseaudio" | "pipewire" | "auto"` (default `auto`).